radicle-dev/radicle-alpha/README.md

 # Radicle

-A peer-to-peer stack for code collaboration
+A peer-to-peer stack for code collaboration.

-- peer-to-peer: The Radicle stack builds on IPFS, which means it works without a centralized server.
-No hassle with setting up your own hosting, and no need to trust companies with your data.
+- **peer-to-peer** : Radicle utilities are written in the Radicle language, a deterministic Lisp dialect for creating P2P programs.
+Each utility is a replicated state machine with state updates distributed and replicated via IPFS.
-- Terminal-first: A Radicle project contains a git repository as well as the issues and proposals associated with that repo.
-All accessible from your terminal.
+- **Terminal-first** : The Radicle daemon materializes machines from the local event log, allowing you to query a machine's state or submit new expressions.
-- Programmable: Ever wanted to tweak your code collaboration service?
-With Radicle each unit of functionality –a machine– is its own litte P2P program, written in the Radicle language.
-You can change them to suit your needs, or create entirely new ones.
+- **Programmable** : ``rad project`` connects our simple utilities, ``rad issues``, ``rad patches``, and the IPFS git remote helper, creating a collaboration stack that lives entirely on the distributed web.

-Radicle has a [webpage](http://radicle.xyz/) which contain a lot more information on `Radicle`.
+Radicle has a [webpage](http://radicle.xyz/) which contains a lot more information on `Radicle`.

 ## Installation